nilsmehlhorn/blog/src/pages/posts/refactoring-and-implementation/index.md

 You push the code, it passes review but then it's rejected by QA.
 They're saying that it sounds off when a piece of music goes on for longer.
 Your player is unable to keep a balanced tempo because he's playing without audible feedback - what a bummer.
-The player needs to here what he's playing.
+The player needs to hear what he's playing.
 Meanwhile, he's supposed to keep the ability to play a puddle - for the video, you know.

 What I like to do in such a situation is write down some ideas that pop into my head, then